subhra2508/Weather-App/README.md

 # Weather-App
-###  This app is build using openweathermap api,django,bootstrap.😃
+###  This app is built using openweathermap api,django,bootstrap.😃